This is part 2 of a 2-part series: Part 1

 It is my prayer that as you seek to love those who have been spiritually oppressed, they will come to know Jesus as he truly is.

-This is part two of a two part series: Part 1
+This is part 2 of a 2-part series: Part 1